Evrima Plc - Investee Update

 [2] Please refer to the bottom of news release, for breakdown of resulting shareholding in PNRL on readmission

+Evrima and Eastport have a mutual investee in Premium Nickel Resources Limited ("PNRL" or "Premium Nickel".
+Premium Nickel, being the amalgamated company of North American Nickel Inc. and Premium Nickel Resources (hitherto a private Canadian company).
+The first day of dealing in PNRL shares was 18 August 2022.

-PNRL is an intermediate global nickel-copper-cobalt company with assets in Botswana, Greenland, Canada and Morocco.
-The Company is currently focusing its efforts on advancing its 100% owned flagship Selebi Mine in Botswana.
+Eastport Ventures Inc. has an interest in 2,898,500 shares in Premium Nickel, which is an intermediate global nickel-copper-cobalt company with assets in Botswana, Greenland, Canada, and Morocco.
+PNRL is currently focusing its efforts on advancing its 100% owned flagship Selebi Mine in Botswana.

 The Directors of Evrima accept responsibility for this announcement.